 It was the Happy Hour menu full of delicious sounding bites posted by the door that first drew us in.
 Honestly, they had me at “french onion soup” – a good bowl of homemade anything is one of my favorite things.
 After ordering, we settled into the inviting ambiance – a relaxed, homey feeling place run by friendly, upbeat people.
 Minutes later, I was presented with a rich, perfectly caramelized crock of onions swimming thick in piping hot broth; the traditional crouton floating like a little Gruyere-smothered island on top.
 The first bite had me closing my eyes and smiling reflexively, falling into warm, smooth bliss like a hot-springs retreat.
 All that for just $3.
 WOW!

 We also ordered a savory crêpe – the buckwheat recipe perfected by Suzette chef Jehnee Rains – and it was like no crêpe I’ve ever had: delicate and at the same time substantial and deeply satisfying, this folded buckwheat crêpe was the perfect wrapper for the marsala-soaked figs, roasted garlic-chickpea spread, caramelized onions, and spinach inside.
 Once again, a mere $3 on the Happy Hour menu.
-How do you top that?
-Well, one way might be to order your crepe vegan and gluten-free for just 50 cents more!
+You can even order your crepe vegan and gluten-free for just 50 cents more!

-Suzette also offers a daily cocktail on the Happy Hour menu; when we stopped in it was a whiskey sour which Mr. B. deemed delightful – not too strong, and well done.
-I’ll take his word for it – not a whiskey gal myself.
+Suzette also offers a daily cocktail on the Happy Hour menu; when we stopped in it was a whiskey sour, which Mr. B. deemed “delightful” – not too strong, and well done.

 I wish we had been hungrier – I would have loved to have sampled a sweet crepe, or some homemade ice cream.
 But that is for another day – because now that we know, we will be back often.